sorrowfulT-Rex/Haskell-Data-Structure/README.md

 See the [Haddocks](MMZKDS/MLinkedList.hs) for full documentation.

 # [MMZKDS/MHeapPQ.hs](MMZKDS/MHeapPQ.hs)
-`MHeapPQ` is a mutable priority queue implementing the `MPriorityQueue` class through a min-heap, which is implemented with an internal @STArray@.
+`MHeapPQ` is a mutable priority queue implementing the `MPriorityQueue` class through a min-heap, which is implemented with an internal `STArray`.
 It pops its minimum element, thus the type of its elements must be an instance of 'Ord'.
 See the [Haddocks](MMZKDS/MHeapPQ.hs) for full documentation.